SachinVin/citra_android/README.md

 You're all set, now hit build.

-### Device Requirements
-* OS
-  * Android (5.0 Lollipop or higher).
-* Processor
-  * A processor with support for either ARMv8 or x86-64; 32-bit processors (ARMv7, x86) are not supported by Citra.
-* Graphics
-  * A graphics processor that supports OpenGL ES 3.2 or higher.

 ### Known Issues
 Since this is in very early stages of development a lot of things don't quite work properly yet:
 * Colors in games (since GLES doesn't support BGR color ordering, the color channels may be inverted);